chiang831/wave-viewer/README.md

 Currently only basic waveform viewing is implemented.
 Usage:
 ./wave_view to demonstrate basic waveform vieweing.
-Use arrow key to scroll and Q to quit.
+Use arrow key to scroll, O and P to scale in time, and Q to quit.
+./wave_view FILE to view a file.
 ./wave_view --help for help.

 =================================================